-The advantage to this method is that there is a high percentage of true positives.
+The advantage of this method is that there is a high percentage of true positives.
 The obvious negative is the very limited scope of secrets that can be detected.
-Adequate detecting needs to cover all or at the very least the majority of secrets used in the organization.
+Adequate detection needs to cover all or at the very least the majority of secrets used in the organization.
 While this differs between each project it is normal for large projects to use hundreds of different services resulting in hundreds of different secret types.

 Data extraction and scanning method: how to scan GitHub repositories for secrets, when there are tens of thousands of them

 One of the first major problems that they were faced with was determining how to extract all the data from the repositories.
 Git offers two main ways of doing this, extracting the patches from the history or alternatively extracting entire blobs.